8 Ways to Make Your Town Hall Meeting an Engaging Company Event

 Test a sample of the content with an independent group of people.
 They will be able to provide you insights that you wouldn’t otherwise have.

-8. Collect feedback through a post-event survey to measure success
+8. Collect feedback via post-event survey to measure success

 Each company may measure the success of a town hall differently.
 It may be by attendance, the number of questions asked, or even a post-event survey.
 No matter what method you choose to gauge your town hall’s success by, be sure to plan for it before the event.